 - Get rid of the data that isn’t used but still loaded by the subquery.

 - Store static data on the separate CDN server.
 This way, the user from the UK will get images from the server geographically located closer to them.
 As a result, the loading time will reduce.

 Logic assumes there is no sense to conduct performance testing until the client-side has been enhanced (which is the cope of front-end developers responsibility).
 The server may be as fast as light, but the user experience will suffer for the slow loading.

 Performance Testing As the Second Step

 Performance testing checks the server-side (back-end) of the application.
 It is performed bypassing the graphic user interface.
-The load is served with direct query to the server.
+The load is served with a direct query to the server.
 The competent QA team can also prepare scripts that will remember the interface functioning.
 This will help imitate the concurrent work of as many users as needed.
 As a result, it’ll become clear how the server copes with the production load.

 This type of testing will provide answers to the following questions:

 - How fast does the app perform?